Tesla Cybertruck design questioned by major safety body

-Goodwin is looking specifically at things like the "harsh front" that doesn't appear to be particularly safe in the event astrikes a pedestrian.
+Goodwin is looking specifically at things like the "harsh front" that doesn't appear to be particularly safe in the event a Cybertruck strikes a pedestrian.
 ANCAP looks at things such as head and leg form crashes in its tests, and right now, Goodwin thinks "the [frontal] rake look[s] like it's not very forgiving in terms of legs."

 Not only that, but the Cybertruck's "exoskeleton" body material caused some alarm as well.
 ANCAP looks for vehicles to absorb some of the energy in an impact because, if it doesn't, passengers will bear the brunt of the force.

-While this material may be perfect to keep out dents -- Tesla staff hit the electric truck with a sledgehammer and it showed zero damage (though apparentlylater on) -- it could put passengers at risk.
+While this material may be perfect to keep out dents -- Tesla staff hit the electric truck with a sledgehammer and it showed zero damage (though apparently contributed to the embarrassing window shatter later on) -- it could put passengers at risk.

 Tesla didn't immediately respond to a request for comment.
-Other Tesla cars have been awarded high safety honors from industry bodies, with therecently earning the IIHS' coveted , only the second electric car to do so.
+Other Tesla cars have been awarded high safety honors from industry bodies, with the Tesla Model 3 recently earning the IIHS' coveted Top Safety Pick Plus, only the second electric car to do so.

 Obviously, the Cybertruck cannot enter production in its current form.
 It's missing windshield wipers, traditional mirrors that are, right now, required for the US market and the pickup also lacks turn signals.
 The challenge will be turning this trapezoidal design into something approved for sale in markets around the world, while keeping its futuristic charm.
-Tesla plans to start production in 2021 andare currently open.
+Tesla plans to start production in 2021 and preorders are currently open.